crashkonijn/GOAP/Package/Documentation/Classes/Sensors.md

 {% endcode %}

 ## TargetSensor

-A `TargetSensor` is used to determine the position for a given `TargetKey`.
-The TargetState is used by the `Planner` to determine distance between `Actions`.
+`TargetSensor` finds a position for a `TargetKey`.
+The `Planner` uses this to know how far actions are.

-For example:
-- The `ClosestAppleSensor` determines the position of the closest apple.
-- The `ClosestTreeSensor` determines the position of the closest tree.

-### TransformTarget vs PositionTarget
-There are two types of `Target`: `TransformTarget` and `PositionTarget`.
+There are two kinds of `Target`: `TransformTarget` and `PositionTarget`.

-#### TransformTarget
-`TransformTarget` is used when you want to move to a specific `Transform` that may change position over time.
-For example, the `ClosestEnemySensor` returns a `TransformTarget` because the enemy may move.

-#### PositionTarget
-`PositionTarget` is used when you want to move to a specific position that will not change.
-For example, the `WanderTargetSensor` returns a `PositionTarget` because the position is randomly generated and doesn't change.
+- **TransformTarget**: Use this when the target can move.
+For example, `ClosestEnemySensor` finds a moving enemy.
+- **PositionTarget**: Use this for a fixed spot.
+Like, `WanderTargetSensor` finds a random spot that doesn't move.

 ### Example
 To create a new `TargetSensor`, create a new class that inherits from `LocalTargetSensorBase` or `GlobalTargetSensorBase` and implement its `Sense` method.